MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/currencies.md

 ### <a name="keywordcpc"></a>Keyword and Cpc
 The minimum and maximum bid and budget for each currency below are subject to change.

+> [!NOTE]
+> The PolishZloty, SouthAfricanRand, and TurkishLira are not yet available for everyone.

 |Currency Value|Description|Minimum Bid|Maximum Bid|Minimum Daily Budget|Minimum Monthly Budget|Maximum Monthly Budget|
 |-----|-----|-----|-----|-----|-------|-------|
 |ArgentinePeso|The Argentine Peso (ARS).|0.05|5,000.00|0.05|2.00|152,500,000.00|